gutoberny/portfolio-gberny/README.md

 # My Personal Portfolio

-Developed to introduce myself, my jorney and my skills.
+Developed to introduce myself, my journey, and my skills.

-Hope you enjoy!
+Hope you enjoy it!